 Consumer organisations do not charge for providing advice.

 You can contact any of the organisations listed below by telephone, e-mail, or by letter.
 You should check whether you could visit them at their offices before you make the trip to see them.
 You can also check information on their website before contacting them.

-The National Consumer Agency is a statutory body, set up to be a advocate on behalf of consumers.
+The Competition and Consumer Protection Commission is a statutory body, set up to be a advocate on behalf of consumers.
 It also has a leading role in consumer information, research, education and awareness.